Gait Event Detection and Travel Distance Using Waist-Worn Accelerometers across a Range of Speeds: Automated Approach: Results

-In contrast to overall aggregate accuracy, the mean (SD) accuracy of model predictions for individual events compared to ground truth observations for step counts, distance traveled, and step lengths is presented in Table-\ref{x} and depicted in Figure~\ref{SL}A, Figure~\ref{SL}B, and Figure~\ref{SL}C. Predicted and observed values for all three parameters showed a strong correlation (Pearson's r = -0.9929 to 0.9986, p<0.0001).
-The estimates demonstrated a mean (SD) percentage error of 1.49\% (7.04\%) for step counts, 1.18\% (9.91\%) for distance traveled, and 0.37\% (7.52\%) for step length compared to ground truth observations for the combined 6MWT, 100MRW, and FW tasks.
-There were no statistically significant differences in mean error percentages between control participants and those with DMD (data not shown).
+In contrast to overall aggregate accuracy, the~mean (SD) accuracy of model predictions for individual events compared to ground-truth observations for step counts, distance traveled, and~step lengths is presented in Table~\ref{x} and depicted in Figure~\ref{SL}A--C. The~predicted and observed values for all three parameters showed a strong correlation (Pearson's \mbox{r = $-$0.9929} to 0.9986, \emph{p} < 0.0001).
+The~estimates demonstrated a mean (SD) percentage error of 1.49\% (7.04\%) for step counts, 1.18\% (9.91\%) for distance traveled, and~0.37\% (7.52\%) for step length compared to ground-truth observations for the combined 6 MWT, 100 MRW, and~FW tasks.
+There were no statistically significant differences in mean error percentages between control participants and those with DMD (data not shown ).